461747285/computational-physics_N2013301020145/Exercise/1st assignment.md

-# The assignment for Exercise 3 **Level 1** and **Level 2**
+# The assignment for Exercise 3
 -------------------------
 ### Name: Chen Feng
 ### School Number: 2013301020145

 ##Abstract
-**This is the programme I design for users to enter words and it will display what they input in a special letter format**
+**Homework_L1&L2 is the programme I design for users to enter words and it will display what they input in a special letter format.
+Homework_L3 is the analog clock I design for exercise 3.**

 ##Introduction
-This is my first assignment of computational physics for Exercise1 level1 and level2.
-My programme aim to reproduce the words that input by the user (gerenally, their names) in the monitor via special big letters which constructed by '#'.
+This is my first assignment of computational physics for Exercise 3.
+My first programme aim to reproduce the words that input by the user (gerenally, their names) in the monitor via special big letters which constructed by '#'.
 Instead of printing my name or designing those letters which only exist in my name, I worked out all the twenty six letters directly as well as a blank space, because people used to entering a blank space to seperate their first name and last